daveschudel/Fedora-KDE/README.md

 ```
 sudo dnf -y update
 ```
+You can set this in <code>/etc/dnf/dnf.conf</code> by using <code>assumeyes=1</code> but I'd advise against it.
+I use -y for running updates but not to install individual packages so I can see what's actually getting installed.

-I don't know why it takes dnf so long to update itself but if you use -q parameter (quiet) it will look like the process hangs.
-It takes **minutes** to update on a Ryzen 5 & my M1.
-That's my queue to get another cup of coffee.
+DNF can take a long to update itself because it downloads the repository data often.
+A [discussion](https://ask.fedoraproject.org/t/why-is-dnf-so-slow/6316) on the Fedora Project site suggested setting <code>metadata_expire=2d</code> in <code>/etc/dnf/dnf.conf</code>.
+If you use the -q parameter (quiet) like in my install scripts it will look like the process hangs.

 There are a lot of dnf groups to choose from.
 See a list of groups by running
 ```
 dnf group list
 ```

- or see [https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/package-management/DNF/](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/package-management/DNF/).
+You can see what's in each group by running <code>dnf group info GROUP_NAME</code> I generally install *Development Tools*, *Development Libraries* and *X Software Development* but take a look at the ones that sound like they might fit your needs.

  Groups are by far the easiest way to install the big desktop environments.
 For example, if for some unknown reason you wanted to install Gnome you'd use
 ```
 sudo dnf group install "GNOME Desktop Environment
 ```